shpimit/remarkjs/BiBle/Disciple.md

 ## Romans 1:16

-I am not ashamed of the gosple, because it is the power of God for the salvation of everyone who believes:first for the Jew, then for the Gentile.
+I am not ashamed of the gosple, because it is the power of God for the salvation of everyone who believes: first for the Jew, then for the Gentile.

 ---